nvickery/Cplusplus---Practice/README.md

 Note: The book is well worth it for anyone struggling to learn C++.
 Dawson breaks things down in an easy way to learn w/out losing the technical details.
+The book really covers the basics and is a huge help for complete beginners to C++.